Investor Relations

 Despite these measures, quality-related issues may still arise from human error or unforeseen circumstances, potentially harming the Group’s reputation and adversely affecting its business and financial performance.

 The Group actively invests in R&D to drive timely and efficient innovation.
 H.U.
-Group Research Institute G.K., serves as a central entity for efficient and speed-up basic research and internal information integration.
+Group Research Institute G.K., serves as a central entity for efficient and accelerated basic research and internal information integration.
 The Group monitors market trends and participates in academic conferences to gather insights and leverage external expertise.
 Also, progress is reviewed periodically to ensure effective project oversight internally.

-Guided by the personnel philosophy that “the power of the Company is the sum total of the power of its individual members,” and the Group considers human resources to be its most crucial management asset.
+Guided by the personnel philosophy that “the power of the Company is the sum total of the power of its individual members,” the Group considers human resources to be its most crucial management asset.
 It works to secure human resources, develop HR systems, implement career development programs, and create supportive work environment to maximize employee performance.

 However, if these initiatives are not effectively implemented, combined with Japan’s declining birthrate and aging population, as well as global labor market shifts, the Group may face difficulties in securing and retaining human resources.
 Insufficient human resource development could disrupt business operations and adversely affect the Group’s performance and financial condition.